Samarthhr5/data_challenge_kafka/README.md

 Kafka Consumer is fetching those data and with the help of Sink connector we are pushing Data to MySql DB

 > Run consumer app - WeatherDataConsumerApp.java

+### Kafka with Docker:

+Run entire zookeeper and Kafka in Docker Compose

+> docker-compose up